joelburton/Homework/Homework06b/README.md

 decided it would be best to paint them green with black stripes (his favorite color scheme) before shipment.
 The issue is that currently, the robots out in the factory are not painting the squashes since we never had to do that for watermelons.
-As such, the robots are rejected the squash because they don't match the color scheme.
+As such, the robots are rejecting the squash because they don't match the color scheme.

-So, please update the robot control script (which you'll find in `robots.py`) as needed so that it does paint the squashes correctly.
+So, please update the robot control script (which you'll find in `shipping_procedure.py`) as needed so that it does paint the squashes correctly.
 To invoke the paint bot that's already been installed at the factory, you can call the following function:

-    robots.PainterBot.watermelonize(melon)
+    robots.PainterBot.paint(melon)

 Lastly, we anticipate a few more classes of specialty melons in the near future.
-Kobe Melons, Tanzanian Devil Squashes, Lobster Melons, and the ever popular Micro Musk Melon are just a few examples of what's possible.
+Kobe Melons, Tazmanian Devil Squashes, Lobster Melons, and the ever popular Micro Musk Melon are just a few examples of what's possible.

 So, please make sure the code can cleanly accommodate new products like these, without